Best Google Maps Scrapers 2026 [No-Code Edition]

 Fastest on full data (~30/min) Worst geo accuracy in my test

-Live popular times + rich extras No bulk CSV input, no concurrency control
+Live popular times + rich extras No bulk CSV input, no manual concurrency

 Strong exports and integrations Lowest fill consistency (68%)